Timeline of gay marriage in the United States

 1973

-- Maryland becomes the first state to pass a statute banning gay marriage.
+- Maryland becomes the first state to pass a statute banning gay marriage, according to Freedom to Marry.

 1977

-- Harvey Milk becomes the first openly gay elected official in San Francisco, winning a seat on the Board of Supervisors.
-He later appeals to gays to come out and run for office, saying "for invisible, we remain in limbo."
+- Harvey Milk becomes first openly gay elected official in San Francisco, wins seat on Board of Supervisors.
+He later appeals to gays to come out and run for office, "for invisible, we remain in limbo."
 Milk was shot and killed in 1978.

 1986

-- The U.S. Supreme Court says "we are quite unwilling" to find a fundamental right to sodomy, even in the privacy of one's home, in Bowers v.
-Hardwick ruling.
+- U.S. Supreme Court says "we are quite unwilling" to find a fundamental right to sodomy, even in the privacy of one's home, in Bowers v.
+Hardwick.

 1996

-- U.S. Supreme Court Justice Anthony Kennedy writes an opinion striking down a Colorado ban on protections for gays, saying the ban "seems inexplicable by anything but animus."
+- U.S. Supreme Court Justice Anthony Kennedy, often called the swing vote on the court, writes opinion striking down Colorado ban on protections for gays, saying the ban "seems inexplicable by anything but animus."

 1997

 - Comedian Ellen DeGeneres reveals she is gay.
-Shortly afterward, her TV situation comedy character says "I'm gay" - inadvertently speaking into an airport public address system.
+Shortly afterward her sitcom character says "I'm gay" - inadvertently speaking into an airport public address system.

 1998